The social economy is gaining increasing recognition across Europe for its ability to deliver employment, social cohesion, and community resilience.

-The social economy covers a variety of organisational models such as cooperatives, mutuals, associations, foundations, social enterprises and charities.
-What they have in common are shared values: putting the needs of people and communities first, participative governance, and reinvestment of profits in supports and services.
+The social economy covers a variety of organisational models such as cooperatives, mutuals, associations, foundations, social enterprises, and charities, all sharing core values:

 At EU level, the social economy is a vital part of the overall economy, representing 10% of all businesses in the EU and employing 11 million people.
 It is an integral part of the EU’s policy objective of delivering “an economy that works for people”.

-To ensure that its goals are met, the Commission offers an extensive range of initiatives and funding instruments.
-These include the European Action Plan for the Social Economy and the exchange programme Erasmus for Young Entrepreneurs.
+To ensure that its goals are met, the Commission supports the sector through initiatives and funding instruments.
+These include the Social Economy Action Plan and the exchange programme Erasmus for Young Entrepreneurs, aiming to boost visibility, improve funding access, and foster cross-border collaboration.

-The European Action Plan for the Social Economy aims to boost visibility and understanding of social enterprises, ease access to EU funding and make social enterprises a part of the global political agenda.
+The Social Economy Action Plan aims to boost visibility and understanding of social enterprises, ease access to EU funding and make social enterprises a part of the global political agenda.

 Key Points: